Two professionals in a meaningful conversation

 How Do You Develop as a Professional Coach?

-A few approaches that do not lead to professional coaching practice:
+A few examples of what doesn’t typically lead to solid professional practice:

 ❌ A short weekend certificate with no live practice or mentor feedback